-A portion of proceeds goes to our chosen partner organizations.
+A portion of proceeds goes to our chosen partner organization.
 Click here for more details.